chartjes/djaml/README.md

 You can either copy all the files into 'djaml' in the root of your Django project or install it using the included setup.py file.

 Having done that, you need to add djaml as the first item in TEMPLATE_LOADERS

     TEMPLATE_LOADERS = (
-        'djaml.filesystem',
+        'djaml.loaders.DjamlFilesystemLoader',
-        'djaml.app_directories',
+        'djaml.loaders.DjamlAppDirectoriesLoader',
         ...
     )